arod1207/Covid-19-and-International-Travel/README.md

 ### No additional setup required.

 # Usage
-### In this section we will show screenshot examples and expected output
+### In this section we will show screenshot examples and expected output.